 - Speaking of Vitamin D…. it’s sort of a big deal.
 Not only does it play a critical role in our immune defenses, it’s also important in building bone and warding off depression.
 However, most of us are short on the Big D, so it’s important to be vigilant.
 If you can’t spend time in the sun – our best source of D – look for foods that are naturally high in D (fatty fish like tuna or salmon, egg yolks, beef liver) or fortified with it (dairy products, soy milk, orange juice, cereal).

 - Guzzle the green tea.
 The polyphenol catechin in green tea does a lot for our bodies, including helping us fight bacteria and viruses.
 From better bones and teeth to lower cholesterol and easier weight management, boosting your intake might help you get through the winter better.
-However, it does contain caffeine, so be aware of that, plus high levels can potentially interfere with iron absorption or interact with other drugs you may be taking, so talk with your doctor if you have any concerns.
+However, it does contain caffeine, so be aware of that, plus high levels can potentially interfere with iron absorption or interact with other drugs you may be taking, so talk with your doctor or a menopause specialist near you if you have any concerns.

 - Bump up the garlic.
 Garlic is a powerful healer that’s been used for centuries as a way to ward off illnesses.
 Just be sure to chop it up fine, as that allows the release of the allicin that does the heavy lifting.
 If you’re using it in cooking, add it toward the end to preserve its germ-fighting ability.

 - Boost zinc.
 If taken within 24 hours from the time you first notice symptoms of a cold, zinc may shorten that cold by up to 33 percent.
 Oysters are a good source of zinc, as are many nuts and beans.
 And there are zinc lozenges available for a quick uptake when you’re feeling symptomatic.